Newspaper Page Text

 the institution.
 Rumors have it that

-drastic action is being planne-.
+drastic action is being planned.

 Former president Blanton is li

-nuidation agent for the bank,
+quidation agent for the bank.

-to persuade Mr. Davis, the hecad
+to persuade Mr. Davis, the head

-‘man, to stay in the office to an
+man, to stay in the office to an

 swer the telephone Friday even